loganlsr/lab-11-12-express-api/README.md

 To install, type in console: npm i -S *npm module here*

 To start Server, run the following command in your terminal: npm start

+To run your tests, run the following command in your terminal: mocha